hifiberry/roomeq/doc/api.md

 **Parameters:**
 - `filename` (string, optional): Name of previously recorded file to analyze
 - `filepath` (string, optional): Full path to WAV file (external files)
-- `window` (string, optional): Window function - "hann", "hamming", "blackman", or "none" (default: "hann")
+- `window` (string, optional): Window function - "hann", "hamming", "blackman", "rectangular", or "none" (default: "hann")
 - `fft_size` (integer, optional): FFT size, must be power of 2 between 64-65536 (auto-calculated if not specified)
 - `start_time` (float, optional): Start analysis at this time in seconds (default: 0)
 - `start_at` (float, optional): Alternative name for `start_time` - start analysis at this time in seconds